 Pharmaceutical companies have a responsibility to make sure that the drugs and medicines they create and sell are safe.
 However, pharmaceutical companies are most interested in maximizing their profits.
 Many times, this comes at the expense of your health and safety.

 If you or someone you love was prescribed a drug that wasn’t safe, you have the right to demand compensation.
-At Lavent Law, our personal injury attorneys can help you fight to hold pharmaceutical companies responsible for drug-related injuries and deaths.
+At Lavent Law, P.A., our personal injury attorneys can help you fight to hold pharmaceutical companies responsible for drug-related injuries and deaths.
 Contact us today to schedule a free consultation.
 We will review your case and outline your legal rights and options.

 How Dangerous Prescription Drugs Get to You